Algorithmic-Bitcoin/abtc-miner-electron/README.md

         (MD5: aec507cd4b49400e96c36bf37812ade9, SHA1: 01b18f304390486aa56ffa13c6fb725fc4a6a73a)

-    Download what suits for you.
+    Chooese one what suits for you.

 2. Configure